Andrew-Raz-ACRV/snake_raven_controller/README.md

 2. **feedback rate** : The raven_state.msg is being sent at 100 Hz in listener.cpp.
 But in actual RAVEN software, raven_state.msg is updated at 1000 Hz.

-## Relative links:
+## Relavent links:
-1. **uw-biorobotics/raven2** : This is the main RAVEN software that this AutoCircle generater software is going to connect to.
-And [this code](https://github.com/uw-biorobotics/raven2) will replace the ROS node listenerAutoCircle that we temporarily have for now.
+1. **uw-biorobotics/raven2** : This is the main RAVEN software to connect to.
+And [this code](https://github.com/uw-biorobotics/raven2) will replace the ROS node listenersnakeraven that we temporarily have for now.
-2. **raven_absolute_controller** : This is the extended work for RAVEN absolute position control done by Imperial College London.
-We were originally intended to implement the AutoCircle generater based on their work.
-But since we want it to be a ROS node instead of teleoperating and sending UDP packages to communicate, we eventually didn't apply [their code](https://github.com/Takskal/raven_absolute_controller).
+2. **AutoCircle_generator** : This code is based on the AutoCircle_generator code https://github.com/melodysu83/AutoCircle_generater